What is Data Integration (DI)? - Meaning ETL Tools

 The main difficulty of data integration is that these data have to be filtered, sorted, broken up or put together, regardless of the original system from which they originate.
 Not every tool can do that.
 In addition, it should be possible to manually determine the intervals at which information and data are to be imported.

-The data workflow system from EcholoN offers exactly that.
+The data workflow system (DWS) from EcholoN offers exactly that.
 With the graphical user interface, you can intuitively master data integration.
 The entire data communication takes place without programming, which makes the exchange extremely convenient.
 The aim of the software is to avoid duplicate data maintenance and thus to create free resources.
 All data is always up-to-date and correct - from a single interface.

 In addition to the above, the Data Workflow System offers several other advantages over other tools available on the market.
 Feel free to contact us; together we will find the right solution for you!